ArtemMykholap/weatherApp/Readme.md

 WeatherApp

 QUICK START
-In the project directory, you can run: npm i npm start
+In the project directory type: npm i npm start
 Runs the app in the development mode.